-Select the auto fire instrument type and CTD (SBE 17plus V2 SEARAM with SBE 9plus) and the serial port for communication with the Searam.
+Select the instrument type (SBE 17plus V2) and the computer COM port for communication with the SEARAM.
 Click OK.

-2. The main screen looks like this: :
+2. The main screen looks like this:

 There is at least one way, and as many as three ways, to enter a command: